 - Undergraduate students (including transfer undergraduate students and non-degree undergraduate students) must be registered for a minimum of 12 credits.

 IMPORTANT: To be able to be considered taking a full course load, your transcript must indicate that you are in 12 credits at the undergraduate level or 9 credits at the graduate level.
 (Unless the graduate student has an assistantship.)
-As a result, it is not possible to withdraw from a course unless you meet certain criteria.
-If you are in jeopardy of failing a course, you may want to consider requesting a change in the way the course is graded to avoid it affecting your GPA.
-If this happens, you will want to speak with the Records and Registration Office to change from being graded on an A to F scale to either an AU (audit) or P/F (pass/fail) course.
-Furthermore, only 3 credits of online courses can count toward full time enrollment each semester.
+If you are worried about the potential of failing a course and would like to avoid the possibility of this affecting your GPA, you may want to speak with the Records and Registration Office at the beginning of the semester and request that the course be graded as a P/F (pass/fail) course.

 In some circumstances, students are allowed to take less than a full course of study during an academic term.
-However, you must have prior approval from your international advisor before registering for less than a full course of study or dropping below a full course of study.
+However, you must have prior approval from your international adviser before registering for less than a full course of study or dropping below a full course of study.
 The legal regulations allow only a few acceptable reasons for not carrying a full course of study through the entire academic term.
-Typically, Undergraduate students will use the Request for a Reduced Course Load form which can be picked up at the Office of International Affairs in Briggs Library.
-Graduate Students will generally use the Fulltime Enrollment Verification Form.
+Typically, undergraduate students will use the Request for a Reduced Course Load Form which can be picked up at the Office of International Affairs in the Hilton M. Briggs Library.
+Graduate students will generally use the Full-time Enrollment Verification Form.

-If you fall below full-time status during a term for any reason that is not recognized in the regulations, you will lose your legal status in the United States.
-This is the most common way students lose their legal status!
-Meet with your international advisor for prior approval before you finalize your plans to register for less than a full course or to withdraw from a class.
+If you fall below full-time status during a term for any reason that is not recognized in the regulations, you will lose your legal status in the U.S. This is the most common way students lose their legal status!
+Meet with your international adviser for prior approval before you finalize your plans to register for less than a full course or to withdraw from a class.

-If Undergraduate Students plan to register for less than a full course of study, or if you cancel a course and drop below the full course load, they must fill out and submit a Request for a Reduced Course Load Authorization Form to your International Student Advisor.
+If undergraduate students plan to register for less than a full course of study, or if you cancel a course and drop below the full course load, they must fill out and submit a Request for a Reduced Course Load Authorization Form to your international student adviser.
 This packet lists acceptable reasons recognized in the regulations.
 Reasons that are not considered acceptable by the Immigration Service or U.S. State Department include: